 Sustainability is no longer a unique selling proposition, and many brands are incorporating sustainable practices as the status quo in their business models.
 Efforts to create a more sustainable supply chain are not the central, differentiating element to a brand story, but simply an underlying core value.
 This panel discussion will feature an in-depth conversation on building a sustainable value chain, and an inside look at Austin-based brands making an effort to positively impact the production of apparel and fashion products.
-We're pleased to welcome Classic Childhood for an in-conversation discussion on building a brand through sustainable practices.
+We're pleased to welcome Classic Childhood, Stitch Texas, SixChel and Miranda Bennett for an in-conversation discussion on building brands through sustainable practices.

 AFI events have previously featured many notable Austin-based brands including PennyLuck, Amberleaf, Esby, Kendra Scott, SXSW, BigCommerce, Howler Brothers, Helm Boots among others.
 Austin Fashion Initiative events are open to any professional participating in the fashion and creative industries.
 Join us for engaged networking, great conversation and special treats with Austin’s most innovative fashion business professionals.